suhcrates-web/AQE/readme.md

 You should input your openai api key for the ``api_key'' parameter.

-And further parse the G-eval statements into FoK_label value, through  **`s2_2_g_eval_parse.ipynb`** file.
+And further parse the G-eval statements into k_label value, through  **`s2_2_g_eval_parse.ipynb`** file.
 Follow the instruction in the file.

 # step4.
 Extracting information from LLM (confidence, hidden state)

-In this step, we extract the information of LLM (confience, hidden state of the first token of the answer) and make dataset for train and evaluate the FoK module $\phi$.
+In this step, we extract the information of LLM (confience, hidden state of the first token of the answer) and make dataset for train and evaluate the $k$-prediction module $\phi$.

 For extracting information from LLM, run following bash command.